VITA NOVA

 pink cones, and men beating their bald heads against bathroom tile floors;

-I sat down for a minute that slipped between the boulders of one hundred centuries,
+I sat down for a minute that slipped between the boulders of one hundred

 and came through,